 20. The Group underlines the importance of cancer control in developing countries and urges the IAEA to continue building capacities in developing countries, including those that still have no access to nuclear medicine, radiation medicine techniques and radiotherapy.
 The Group encourages the Agency to continue addressing Member States' requirements for comprehensive cancer control capacity and needs through the Programme of Action for Cancer Therapy (PACT), and to foster more regional PACT programmes.
-The Group highly commends the continued efforts to strengthen collaboration of the Agency with leading cancer organizations and other partners such as the World Health Organisation (WHO) and the International Agency for Research on Cancer (IARC), including in the conduct of imPACT reviews, as well as signing new Practical Arrangements with the Global Access to Cancer Care Foundation (GACCF) and a Memorandum of Understanding with the United Nations Programme on HIV/AIDS (UNAIDS).
-The Group further welcomes the strengthening of existing partnerships with governments, the private sector and international financing institutions.
+The Group highly commends the continued efforts to strengthen collaboration of the Agency with leading cancer organizations and other partners such as the World Health Organisation (WHO) and the International Agency for Research on Cancer (IARC), including in the conduct of imPACT reviews, as well as signing new Practical Arrangements with City Cancer Challenge Foundation (C/Can)The Group further welcomes the strengthening of existing partnerships with governments, the private sector and international financing institutions.

-21. With these remarks, the Group of 77 and China takes note of the Technical Cooperation Report for 2020 contained in document GOV/2021/17.
+21. With these remarks, the Group of 77 and China takes note of the Technical Cooperation Report for 2021 contained in document GOV/2022/19.